April 12, 2020

 The goal at every level of financial automation is to enable the customer to better manage their finances and help them reach their financial goals and needs by providing automated or semi-automated financial data driven capabilities.

-However, it cannot be overstressed that the benefits of automated finance are not limited to customers.
+However, it cannot be overstressed that the benefits of automated autonomous finance are not limited to customers.
 Banks and credit unions that strategically embrace self-driving finance will see a meaningful increase in ROI, with higher customer satisfaction, increased digital engagement and growth in new accounts.
 In addition, banks will quickly achieve market differentiation and smart, proactive and agile capabilities.